Last updated: May 4, 2026

 If a tax sale or penalty is close, do these first

-- Get legal help fast: if you received a delinquent tax notice, denial, or have a deed or probate problem, contact South Carolina Legal Services at 1-888-346-5592.
+- Get legal help fast: if you received a delinquent tax notice, denial, deed problem, or probate problem, contact South Carolina Legal Services at 1-888-346-5592.

-- Ask for local aging help: call the South Carolina Department on Aging at 1-800-868-9095 or use GetCareSC to reach your Area Agency on Aging.
+- Ask for aging help: call the Department on Aging at 1-800-868-9095 or use GetCareSC to reach your Area Agency on Aging.

 Fastest ways to lower the next bill